Deep Learning for Constrained Utility Maximisation: The Deep Controlled 2BSDE Method for the Markovian Case

 \end{theorem} The converse relation also applies, in that primal solutions can be used to derive the corresponding dual solutions.
 The direction described here is often the most useful, as the dual problem can be simpler to solve than the primal problem.
 In addition to these processes, formulas for the optimal controls are also given, but we do not use them here.
+To show the effectiveness of the algorithm we apply it to a series of utility problems, with certain constraints on the control space.

-\begin{example}[Unconstrained Non-HARA Utility Problem] To show the effectiveness of the algorithm we apply it to a series of utility problems, with certain constraints on the control space.
-We start with the unconstrained case $K = \R^m$, corresponding to a complete market.
+\begin{example}[Unconstrained Non-HARA Utility Problem] We start with the unconstrained case $K = \R^m$, corresponding to a complete market.
 We consider the utility problem where $U$ has the following non-HARA form